How to sew on buttons

 You can leave it longer and cut it shorter later.

-From the state where the discarded thread is ready, thread the needle twice in the same position and it will not unravel even if there is no knot.
+From the state where the discarded thread is ready, thread the needle twice in the same position and it will not unravel even without a knot.

 This time, we will use the standard four-hole button, which is often used for shirts and the like.

-When sewing a button, the needle is threaded through the hole from the bottom of the button, and the next time, the needle is threaded through the opposite hole from the top.
+When sewing a button, the needle is threaded through the hole from the bottom of the button, and the next time, through the opposite hole from the top.

-Once the holes button is threaded, sew it to the collar stand.
+Once the holes are threaded, sew the button to the collar stand.

 Leave about 4mm of thread foot, which is the “foot” of the button, as shown in the photo.

-In this way, a gap (thread foot) is created between the button and the fabric.
+This creates a gap (thread foot) between the button and the fabric.

-It's a little tedious, but this thread foot makes it easier for the button to pass through the buttonhole.
+Although a little tedious, this makes it easier for the button to pass through the buttonhole.

 Sew again in the same manner.

-After two sew are sewn down, the next step is the remaining holes button.
+After sewing down twice, the next step is the remaining button holes.

 Be sure to thread the needles in the order from bottom to top.

-If you leave the thread foot, the button will be loose and unstable, making it difficult to sew down, but if you keep the thread foot taut while pulling on the button, it will be easier to sew down.
+If you leave the thread foot, the button will be loose and unstable, making it difficult to sew, but if you keep the thread foot taut while pulling on the button, it will be easier.

 Thread twice as before, but do not sew the second thread to the collar stand as shown in the photo.